The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

 The value distribution of the Riemann zeta function $\zeta(s)$ on the line $\Re(s)=1/2$ is of fundamental importance in number theory.
-It is tightly linked to the distribution of its zeros which, in turn, encode the distribution of prime numbers (see, for instance, Theorem 9.3 in \cite{titch}).
-A classical result in this direction is Selberg's Central Limit Theorem \cite{selberg, selberg2}, which states that at a typical point $s=1/2+it$, $\log \zeta(s)$ behaves like a complex Gaussian random variable for large $t$.
-More specifically, this theorem implies that if $\tau$ is uniformly distributed on $[T,2T]$, then
+It is tightly linked to the distribution of its zeros, which encode the distribution of prime numbers via the explicit formula (see Theorem 5.1 in \cite{KoukoulopoulosBook}).
+A classical result in this vein is Selberg's central limit theorem \cite{selberg, selberg2}, which states that at a typical point $s=1/2+it$, $\log |\zeta(s)|$ behaves like a Gaussian random variable for large $t$.
+More precisely, if $\tau$ is uniformly distributed on $[T,2T]$, then

-as $T\to\infty$, suggesting an average value of the order of $\sqrt{\log\log T}$ on such large intervals.
-This behaviour was also shown to persist in the large deviations regime \cite{arguinbailey1, arguinbailey2}.
+as $T\to\infty$, suggesting a typical value of the order of $\sqrt{\log\log T}$ on such dyadic intervals.
+This Gaussian tail was also recently shown to persist in the large deviations regime \cite{SoundMoments, arguinbailey1, arguinbailey2}.

-As was first noticed by Bourgade \cite{bourgademeso}, logarithmic correlations between $\zeta(1/2+it+ih)$ for different values of $h$ begin to appear when $|h-h'|\leq 1$.
-While these correlations do not seem affect \textit{macroscopic} quantities (e.g. related to intervals of length $T$) they can play a significant role at the \textit{mesoscopic scale} where intervals of length $\log^\theta T$ (for $\theta\in (-1,0]$) are being considered.

-For instance, using connections with log-correlated processes, Fyodorov-Hiary-Keating \cite{fyodorovhiarykeating} and Fyodorov-Keating \cite{fyodorovkeating} formulated the following striking conjecture about the local maximum of the zeta function: \begin{conjecture}[\cite{fyodorovkeating}, Section 2(c)(ii)] Let $\theta\in (-1,0]$.
+As was first noticed by Bourgade \cite{bourgademeso}, logarithmic correlations between $\log|\zeta(1/2+i\tau+ih)|$ and $\log|\zeta(1/2+i\tau+ih')|$ begin to appear when $h$ and $h'$ are sufficiently close.
+They can play a significant role when studying the distribution of $\log|\zeta|$ on typical \textit{short} intervals of the critical line, meaning either those of constant length, or \textit{mesoscopic} intervals of length proportional to $(\log T)^\theta$ for $\theta\in (-1,0)$.
+For instance, Fyodorov-Hiary-Keating \cite{fyodorovhiarykeating} and Fyodorov-Keating \cite{fyodorovkeating} made the following striking conjecture about the distribution of local maxima of $\log|\zeta|$ on such intervals. \begin{conjecture}[\cite{fyodorovkeating}, Section 2(c)(ii)] Let $\theta\in (-1,0]$.
 Then

-where $\mathcal{N}(0,1)$ a standard Gaussian random variable and $\mathcal{M}$ a random variable that is $O(1)$ in probability, independent of $\mathcal{N}(0,1)$ and has a tail of the form $Cye^{-2y}$. \end{conjecture} Analogous conjectures were formulated for the characteristic polynomial of random matrices of the \textsc{cue} ensemble.
-In that case, Fyodorov--Keating give the precise distribution for $\mathcal{M}$, which was recognized in \cite{subagzeitouni} to be that of a sum of two independent Gumbel random variables.
+where $\mathcal{N}(0,1)$ denotes a standard Gaussian random variable and $\mathcal{M}$ a random variable that is $O(1)$ in probability, independent of $\mathcal{N}(0,1)$, and satisfies the asymptotic $\mathbb{P}(\mathcal{M}>y)\sim Cye^{-2y}$ for some constant $C>0$. \end{conjecture} This prediction is based on an analogous conjecture for the maximum of (the modulus of) the characteristic polynomial of a random unitary matrix, following the Keating-Snaith paradigm \cite{jonnina}.
+In that case, Fyodorov--Keating give the exact distribution for $\mathcal{M}$, which was recognized in \cite{subagzeitouni} to be that of a sum of two independent Gumbel random variables.